Family and Consumer Science Classic

-- FCS Skill-a-thon –This contest will be offered at the county level for all ages and top intermediate and senior contestants will qualify for the State contest.
+- FCS Skill-a-thon –This contest will be offered at the State Fair for intermediate and senior contestants.
 The top individuals (4 persons) will qualify for the National event.

 This contest will consist of one Foods and one Clothing judging class, three Identification classes (one for sewing, one for foods and one for Home Environment) and a life-skills presentation (which takes the place of oral reasons).

-The life skill presentation part of the FCS Skill-a-thon contest is completed as a team and is a presentation on a pre-determined life skill.
-The topic chosen for the 2018 contest is emergency preparedness.
+A Life Skill presentation is part of the FCS Skill-a-thon contest that is completed as a team from a pre-determined topic.
+Three topics are chosen annually and the study guides will be posted on this site.
 The participants will be given a scenario, determine best options as they relate to the scenario, then present on their decision.

 - FCS Bowl – This contest is a knowledge bowl that follows the same rules and guidelines as other knowledge bowls (i.e. Horse Bowl, Dog Bowl).
 The team members chosen for this contest will be determined from the members qualifying at the state level in the FCS Skill-a-thon.
-At this time, there is not be a county level or a state level FCS Bowl.
+Intermediates and Senior members sign up individually and will be assigned to a team at State Fair.

-- Consumer Decision Making – This contest uses decision making skills in determining best choices for the situation.
-This contest will be offered at the county level for all ages and top intermediate and senior contestants will qualify for the State contest.
+- Consumer Decision Making – This contest uses decision-making skills in determining best choices for the situation.
+This contest will be offered at State Fair for intermediate and senior contestants.
 The State contest includes three situational statements with four possible answers/items, one class of oral reasons, and a group work class.
 The group work is where teams of 3 or 4 youth will be given a situation that they read and evaluate the problem, discuss their solution, and present a final statement of their decision to the judge.